ssuryanarayanan/Qi-Docs/docs/Writing data.md

 Content is serialized list of replacement values

 **Parameters*

-`streamId` -- stream identifier for the request `items` -- list of new items to replace existing items in the stream
+*streamId*: Stream identifier for the request
+*items*: List of new items to replace existing items in the stream

 **Security**
-Allowed by Administrator account.
+Allowed by administrator account.

 **Operation**
 Writes `items` over existing events in the specified stream.
 Throws an exception if any index does not have a value to be replaced.